All Episodes

 She dropped a bunch of shit, rewrote it a bunch of times.

-We went through three of those, took months.
+We went through three of those.

 Anyway, so I'd filed this motion to dismiss a couple of times.

-And then the last time I thought, okay, I'm gonna get tricky, it won't cost me anything because I'm pro se.
+And then the last time I thought, okay, I'm going to get tricky.

 I was feeling cocky about it anyway.

-So what I did was I I filed the motion to dismiss to the last to the number three case that was finally accepted.
+So what I did was I filed the motion to dismiss to the last to the number three case that was finally accepted.

-They got their check mark, that was the one.
+They got their check mark.

 It was cured.

-We were gonna we're gonna fight over this particular set of claims against all of the defendants.
+We're going to fight over this particular set of claims against all of the defendants.

-And then I I ended up getting to file my motion to dismiss, and then I filed a motion for injunctive relief.
+And then I ended up getting to file my motion to dismiss.

 Okay.

-Now defendants don't usually file those.
+Now, defendants don't usually file those.

-So this was unusual, all right.
+So this was unusual.

-Um it's very, very, very rare that a defendant files one of those.
+It's very, very, very rare that a defendant files one of those.

-And I did it this way because I knew that that the odds were that it would be thrown out.
+And I did it this way because I knew that the odds were that it would be thrown out.

-But I put a line in there that said, as long as my motion to dismiss is being adjudicated, I would like to have a level playing field between myself and butthead Corey Good.
+But I put a line in there that said, as long as my motion to dismiss is being adjudicated, I would like to have a level playing field between myself and butthead Corey Goode.

-I didn't call him butthead Corey Good, I called him plaintiff.
+I didn't call him butthead Corey Good.

-Because the plaintiff had had this website out there claiming I was a uh uh uh involved in in uh trafficking humans, okay, by inference.
+I called him plaintiff because the plaintiff had had this website out there claiming I was a involved in trafficking humans, okay, by inference.

-And this was written by one of his uh batshit attorneys, right, who are all now suing him.
+And this was written by one of his batshit attorneys, right, who are all now suing him.

 Real batshit claims.